Rare earth metals are at the core of every major technology today.

 But it was unable to service that debt when prices crashed back down.
 Molycorp filed for Chapter 11 bankruptcy protection in 2015 and now focuses on refining rare earth metals, as opposed to mining them.

 What happened with Molycorp is a prime example of what can go wrong for rare earth metal companies.
+China demonstrated its capacity and willingness to make sure its hegemony can and will be maintained.

-For one thing, governments, including the United States government, seem to have learned that China is less than reliable as a partner.
+For one thing, governments — including the United States government — seem to have learned that China is less than reliable as a partner.

 As a result, governments have issued directives to prioritize domestic rare earth production.